aaz25/431-2021/classes/class03/README.md

 ## R Tools Demonstrated in Class 03

-In addition to demonstrating general approaches for creating R projects and R Markdown files, and loading R packages, we demonstrate the following key ideas:
+In addition to demonstrating general approaches for creating R projects and R Markdown files, and loading R packages, Dr. Love's Class 03 recording demonstrates the following key ideas:

-1. Reading in data with `read_csv` from a csv (comma-separated version text) file.
+1. Ingesting data with `read_csv` from a csv (comma-separated version text) file.
 2. Six key verbs from the `tidyverse`: `count`, `filter`, `select`, `mutate`, `group_by` and `summarize`
 3. Using two pipes: `%>%` for work within the tidyverse and `%$%` to extract variables from a tibble.
 4. Summarizing data with `summary`, `tabyl` and with `mosaic::favstats`